 As Messrs.
 Sahi, Tamlin (beginning November 19, 2018) and Ms. McLean (to November 19, 2018) qualify as NEOs of the Trust, compensation information is provided in this section.
-Ms. Flynn, Mr. Miatello, Ms. Sahi and Mr. Wright, officers of the Trust, did not qualify as NEOs of the Trust in 2019; however, their compensation is expected to be consistent with the objectives and elements for Morguard's compensation program as discussed in the Morguard Circular.
-Additionally, Ms. Flynn, Mr. Miatello and Ms. Sahi are employed by Morguard and Mr. Wright is a consultant to Morguard, and the Trust does not determine the amounts payable to them or, directly or indirectly, pay any compensation to them.
+Ms. Flynn, Mr. Miatello, Ms. Sahi and Mr. Wright (retired on December 31, 2020), officers of the Trust, did not qualify as NEOs of the Trust in 2020; however, their compensation is expected to be consistent with the objectives and elements for Morguard's compensation program as discussed in the Morguard Circular.
+Additionally, Ms. Flynn, Mr. Miatello and Ms. Sahi are employed by Morguard and Mr. Wright was a consultant to Morguard, and the Trust does not determine the amounts payable to them or, directly or indirectly, pay any compensation to them.